 Objective 6.
 Gather population information and prioritize PEP species through input from experts, partners, and other cooperators.

 The PEP Program’s success is based in collaboration with other plant experts, partners, and cooperators.
 An important part of the program is ensuring that the most current population information for PEP species is documented and used to prioritize PEP target species.
 To do this, island programs hold semi-annual or annual meetings with island plant experts to update PEP population information and solicit advice on PEP priorities.
-For example, on March 2, a meeting was held on Hawaii Island with members of the Hawaii Rare Plant Restoration Group that are on-island botanists and experts assisted the PEP Program to update population information for rare species on the island and to populate the PEP database to establish species priorities.
-These meetings will be held regularly in FY 08.
+On March 14, a meeting was held on Maui and on Oahu on March 20.
+Members of the Hawaii Rare Plant Restoration Group that are on-island botanists and experts assisted the PEP Program to update population information for rare species on the island and to populate the PEP database to establish species priorities.
+These meetings will be held regularly in FY 09.

-Recent information gathered through surveys by PEP Coordinators or from other partners revealed that, for some species, many more plants existed that warranted its removal from the PEP list or had taxonomic problems that remain unresolved.
-This has resulted in the downgrading of 10 PEP targets to a lower priority: Chamaesyce deppeana, Cyrtandra kaulantha, Cyrtandra polyantha, Cyrtandra sessilis, and Lysimachia filifolia on Oahu and Christella boydiae, Clermontia samuelii ssp. hanaensis, Cyanea hamatiflora, Cyanea mceldownyi, Cyrtandra oxybapha, Melicope haleakalae, and Remya mauiensis on Maui.
+Recent information gathered through surveys by PEP staff or from other partners revealed that, for some species, many more plants existed that warranted its removal from the PEP list or had taxonomic problems that remain unresolved.
+This has resulted in the downgrading of the following PEP targets to a lower priority: Chamaesyce deppeana, Cyrtandra kaulantha, Cyrtandra polyantha, Cyrtandra sessilis, and Lysimachia filifolia on Oahu and Christella boydiae, Clermontia samuelii ssp. hanaensis, Cyanea hamatiflora, Cyanea mceldownyi, Cyrtandra oxybapha, Melicope haleakalae, and Remya mauiensis on Maui.
 These species will continue to be evaluated and placed back on the PEP list, as appropriate.
 Correspondingly, about 12 species were added to the list because they were found to have fewer than 50 individuals because of local extirpations.

 Objective 7: Provide administrative and partner support to conduct objectives 1-6.